polterguy/phosphorusfive/plugins/extras/p5.web/README.md

 To use this feature, you would have to pass in your invocations as MIME messages, using the p5.mime library of P5.
 This would also allow you to encrypt your invocations, making it impossible for an adversary, to listen in on the "conversation", between your client(s) and your server(s).

-If you encrypt your web service invocations, you can even use features such as the Active Event *[login]*, in your embedded Hyperlisp, to change the Application Context user ticket for your web service invocations, giving you further rights, having your invocation being evaluated in an explicit user context.
+If you encrypt your web service invocations, you can even use features such as the Active Event *[login]*, in your embedded Hyperlambda, to change the Application Context user ticket for your web service invocations, giving you further rights, having your invocation being evaluated in an explicit user context.